Enterprising student hands out easy-to-master instruments; happy recipients become human bleatboxes

 “You could feel the entire company’s spirits lift a little,” Taylor said.

-Lizzie Niven, Dailey’s softball teammate and senior mechanical engineering major, suggested she was the original source of the kazoos, having started to order some as a gift for Dailey.
+Lizzie Niven, Dailey’s softball teammate and a senior mechanical engineering major, suggested she was the original source of the kazoos, having started to order some as a gift for Dailey.
 But Dailey finished the order.

 Niven said her transition from ukulele player to kazooist has been easy and that if a campus kazoo band ever forms, it will play “Norwich Forever” first, then whatever new tunes it creates.
 (And they just missed the Grammys.
 Maybe next year.)